-Song Joong-Ki, Song Hye-Kyo to get married in Urk church in Taebaek
+Song Joong-Ki, Song Hye-Kyo to get married in Urk church in Taebaek?

 South Korean celebrities Song Joong-Ki and Song Hye-Kyo have always been sentimental about the 2016 K-drama that brought them together.
-If all goes well, the beautiful bride and the handsome groom will host their upcoming wedding at Taebaek in Gangwon Province, where the military romance, Descendants of the Sun was filmed.
+If all goes well, the beautiful bride and the handsome groom will host their upcoming wedding at Taebaek in Gangwon Province where the military romance Descendants of the Sun was filmed.

-After Song Joong-Ki and Song Hye-Kyo announced their upcoming wedding, nearly 50,000 South Korean citizens approached the Taebaek government officials, requesting permission for the couple to host the wedding ceremony at the fictional city of Urk.
+After Song Joong-Ki and Song Hye-Kyo announced their upcoming wedding, nearly 50,000 South Korean citizens approached the Taebaek government officials requesting permission for the couple to host the wedding ceremony in the fictional city of Urk.
 Taebaek would be the prefect venue for Song Joong-Ki and Song Hye-Kyo to host their upcoming wedding because the park has recreated several moments from Descendants of the Sun, including the memorable romantic scene between Song Joong-Ki and Song Hye-Kyo.
 The park houses a statue of Captain Yoo Shi-Jin kissing the lovely doctor, Kang Mo-Yeon.

 Taebaek officials recently met with Blossom Entertainment, actor Song Joong-Ki’s agency, and requested that the couple’s wedding be held at the K-drama’s filming site.
 According to a report by Hello K-Pop, the officials who met with the agency laid out elaborate plans for outdoor wedding facilities and honeymoon accommodations.
 Considering Song Joong-Ki and Song Hye-Kyo have more friends and family, this would the perfect spot to host their memorable day.